danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 [^execute]: Roopika Risam, *The Poetry of Executable Code* (2015), <http://jacket2.org/commentary/poetry-executable-code>.

-[^fonts]: At the same time, you can also find a lot of free and open source fonts to download online.
+[^font]: At the same time, you can also find a lot of free and open source fonts to download online.
 See, for instance, <https://www.1001freefonts.com/>.

 [^Chun]: Wendy Hui Kyong Chun, *Programmed Visions: Software and Memory* (Cambridge, MA: MIT Press, 2011), 45.